kopperud/slouch/README.md

 # Install and load this packaage
 ```
-devtools::install_github("bjornkopperud/slouch")
+devtools::install_github("bjornkopperud/slouchexp")
-library(slouch)
+library(slouchexp)
 ```

-Since it is in development, I've changed the name of model.fit command, as to point out that it is in dev, to `model.fit.dev()`.
+Since it is in development, I've changed the name of model.fit command, as to point out that it is in dev, to `model.fit.dev2()`.

-Rudimentary helpfiles exist, such as `?model.fit.dev`
+Rudimentary helpfiles exist, such as `?model.fit.dev2`